Attention: Here be dragons

 template_path/node_type/file.extension

-• node_type is the node it will apply to (for example, Node, or CharacterBody3D)
+• node_type is the node it will apply to (for example, Node, or CharacterBody3D), This is case-sensitive.
+If a script isn't in the proper node_type folder, it won't be detected.

-• extension: will indicate which language the template will apply to (it should be gd for GDScript or cs for C#)
+• extension indicates which language the template will apply to (it should be gd for GDScript or cs for C#).

 Par exemple :